FontysVenlo/Git-and-github-introduction/README.md

 # Git and github introduction

-This repository gives a short introduction for Fontys Venlo Software Engineering and Business Informatics students regarding usage of Git and Github.
+This repository gives a short introduction for [Fontys University of Applied Sciences in Venlo](https://www.fontys.nl) Software Engineering and Business Informatics students regarding usage of Git and Github.

 ## What is Git?